-Refer to the instructions in the mount assembly manual to set up your mount.
-The following cables must be connected: RA and Dec cables, keypad controller cable and power cable.
+Refer to the instructions in the control box and mount assembly manuals to set up your mount.
+The following cables must be connected: RA and Dec cables, keypad cable and power cable.
 You do not need the mounting plate or telescope tube assembly for these setup procedures.